jacobmstein/cs1302-phased-list/README.md

 * **2021-03-05-FRI:** Updated `OracleStringList` in `phase1.jar` to throw an exception when `start > stop` per the documentation.
 Special thanks to OP in [Piazza @869](https://piazza.com/class/kjivfwynz9g4zq?cid=869) for pointing it out!
-  Student can use `git pull origin main` to get an updated copy of `phase1.jar` or use `wget` with [this URL](https://github.com/cs1302uga/cs1302-phased-list/raw/main/phase1.jar).
+  Students can use `git pull origin main` to get an updated copy of `phase1.jar` or use `wget` with [this URL](https://github.com/cs1302uga/cs1302-phased-list/raw/main/phase1.jar).

 ## Project Description